How do students benefit from private tutoring?

-College or some other form of post-secondary education is no long an option but a necessity for a student to compete successfully in the 21st century economy.
-The competition for college acceptance is growing while scholarship dollars are shrinking in many others.
-Technology is becoming increasingly sophisticated, and STEM skills have become foundational for many areas.
+College or some other form of post-secondary education is no longer an option, but a necessity for a student to compete successfully in the 21st century economy.
+The competition for college acceptance is growing while scholarship dollars are shrinking.
+Technology is becoming increasingly sophisticated, and STEM skills have become the foundation for many areas.

-Though we no longer offer tutoring for students younger than high school, our best one-on-one tutoring program is available for students who need a bosst in their reading, writing, math or science skills.
+Though we no longer offer tutoring for students younger than middle school, our best one-on-one tutoring program is available for students who need a boost in their reading, writing, math or science skills.
 College bound students are encouraged to take challenging classes because they offer the best academic preparation.
-Honors and AP classes give them a boost they need.
+Honors and AP classes give them the boost they need.

 How are your tutoring sessions organized?

-All tutoring sessions are one-on-one and run for an hour (minimum of 50 minutes).
+All tutoring sessions are one-on-one and run for an hour (minimum of 50 minutes) or longer, if requested.
 Your student will work with an experienced specialist in his or her individual area of expertise.
 Well educated, motivating teachers are our greatest asset.
-Teachers work with each student to his or her skills while promoting the joy of learning.
+Teachers work with each student to his or her skillset while promoting the joy of learning.
 Students have the same teacher from session to session, and they work in a private room.
 This develops trust as students feel free to ask questions without embarrassment and admit if they are not understanding.
 Tutors can gauge progress and readily make adaptations to their teaching as needed.

 What subject areas do you teach?

-We work with high school students in core academic areas that include all levels of math,, and chemistry, biology, and physics.
-In addtion, we offer ACT, PSAT, and SAT prep.
+We work with middle & high school students in core academic areas that include all levels of math, natural science, earth science, physical science, biology, chemistry, physics, astronomy, and anatomy.
+In addtion, we offer ACT, PSAT, and SAT prep, and STEM coursework assistance.

 Do you teach study skills?